fernandosimoes/react-assessment/README.md

 ## Description

 This is a React project developed with Vite, TypeScript, Zustand, and React Router.
-It features a responsive user list fetched from the `https://randomuser.me/api`.
+It features a responsive user list fetched from [randomuser.me API](https://randomuser.me/api).
 The project includes an efficient filtering system using Zustand and unit tests with Jest and React Testing Library.

 ## Technologies Used